 How to Make Tender and Flavorful Shredded Chicken

 Here’s how we make a batch of tender, flavorful shredded chicken on the stove in less than 1 hour.
 We also share our tips for making shredded chicken in a slow cooker.
-Use this for shredded chicken tacos, enchiladas, soups, sandwiches and more!
+Use this for shredded chicken tacos, enchiladas, soups, chicken salad and more!

 We use shredded chicken thighs in our easy homemade chicken noodle soup.
 It is healthy, satisfying, and tastes incredible.